- This solution has successfully passed initial trials on surfaces such as glass, steel, plastic, textile and stone.

 - In such way, Ferrovial steps up the battle against coronavirus; other activities in this field include the creation of the Ferrovial Together COVID-19 fund.

-Ferrovial is developing ProteCovid-19, an innovative solution for lasting disinfection of public places and infrastructures; this is the company’s latest initiative to combat the pandemic.
-This new initiative is an advance in the field of disinfection, an area of vital importance in the current context.
+Ferrovial is developing ProteCovid-19, an innovative solution for lasting protection of public places and infrastructures; this is the company’s latest initiative to combat the pandemic.
+This new initiative is an advance in the field of protection solutions, an area of vital importance in the current context.

-For the last three months, a team of chemists, biologists and engineers assembled by Ferrovial have been working on a new formulation to provide disinfection with maximal antiseptic power that has a lasting effect due to adherence to the target surface; the latter is a major advantage, since it makes the product much more environmentally-friendly.
+For the last three months, a team of chemists, biologists and engineers assembled by Ferrovial have been working on a new formulation to provide protection that has a lasting effect due to adherence to the target surface; the latter is a major advantage, since it makes the product much more environmentally-friendly.

 The solution, which is being developed by two startups specialized in chemistry and biology, is expected to be available in the coming months once the necessary permits for its production and use are obtained.
 ProteCovid-19 is backed by the Centre for the Development of Industrial Technology (CDTI), an agency of the Spanish Ministry of Science and Technology, and by the EIT Urban Mobility COVID-19 project of the European Institute of Innovation and Technology (EIT).